DanielGallagher02/Final_Year_Project/README.md

 This project explores the use of **computer vision** and **transfer learning** for improving crop yield predictions, with a particular focus on small-scale farming operations.
 By analyzing high-resolution crop images, the project aims to help farmers make informed decisions to improve productivity and resource management.

+The project addresses key challenges small-scale farmers face, such as limited datasets and climate variability, by developing a **Convolutional Neural Network (CNN)** model utilizing **VGG16**.
+This pre-trained model is fine-tuned to recognize crop features and predict yields, even with small and diverse datasets.

 The project was developed using:
 * **Python** for implementing machine learning models and handling data.
 * **TensorFlow** and **Keras** for model training and deployment.
 * **DJI Mini SE Drone** for capturing high-resolution field images for analysis.

-The main goal is to demonstrate how combining transfer learning with computer vision can address agricultural challenges, such as data scarcity, and offer practical solutions for farmers.

 ## Technologies Used

 ### Model Architecture
 - **VGG16 Pre-Trained Model**: Utilized for its deep feature extraction capabilities.
+The model is fine-tuned for agricultural applications, especially in cases with limited training data.
-- **CNNs**: Implemented with Keras and TensorFlow for image classification and prediction.
+- **CNNs**: Convolutional Neural Networks, implemented with Keras and TensorFlow, were used for classifying and predicting crop yields from the images.
-- **Transfer Learning**: Applied to adapt the VGG16 model for crop yield prediction with limited training data.
+- **Transfer Learning**: Transfer learning was applied to adapt the VGG16 model for our specific task, helping improve accuracy with limited agricultural datasets.

 ### Data Preprocessing
-- **Image Resizing**: Standardized all input images to 224x224 pixels.
+- **Image Resizing**: All input images were standardized to 224x224 pixels to ensure consistency in the dataset.
-- **Data Augmentation**: Techniques like flipping, rotation, and zooming applied to increase dataset diversity.
+- **Data Augmentation**: Techniques such as flipping, rotation, and zooming were used to increase dataset diversity and improve model robustness.
-- **Normalization**: Applied to ensure uniformity across image data.
+- **Normalization**: Pixel values were normalized to enhance the model's ability to learn meaningful patterns from the images.

 ## Dataset Structure

-The dataset consists of high-resolution images of crops (lettuce, spinach, and grass) collected via a **DJI Mini SE Drone**.
-It includes:
+The dataset consists of high-resolution images of crops, particularly **lettuce**, **spinach**, and **grass**, collected via a **DJI Mini SE Drone**.
+The images reflect various environmental conditions and stages of crop growth, which were essential in training the CNN model.

+Key components:
-- **Raw Images**: Captured directly from the field, containing various environmental factors (lighting, shadows).
+- **Raw Images**: Unprocessed images, directly captured from the field, include noise from environmental factors like lighting and shadows.
-- **Processed Images**: Standardized and preprocessed images ready for CNN training.
+- **Processed Images**: Standardized and preprocessed images, resized, augmented, and normalized for training and evaluation.

+Additionally, external datasets were incorporated:
+- **Lettuce NPK Dataset**: Sourced from Kaggle, containing detailed data on lettuce growth under varying nutrient compositions.
+- **Spinach Dataset**: Specializing in images of spinach crops.
+- **Grass Dataset**: Used to teach the model to distinguish between crops and surrounding flora.

 ## Installation